-The LM20123 is a full featured 1.5 MHz synchronous buck regulator capable of delivering up to 3A of continuous output current.
+The LM20146 is a full featured adjustable frequency synchronous buck regulator capable of delivering up to 6A of continuous output current.
 The current mode control loop can be compensated to be stable with virtually any type of output capacitor.
 For most cases, compensating the device only requires two external components, providing maximum flexibility and ease of use.
-The device is optimized to work over the input voltage range of 2.95V to 5.5V making it suited for a wide variety of low voltage systems.
+The device is optimized to work over the input voltage range of 2.95V to 5.5V making it suitable for a wide variety of low voltage systems.

 The device features internal over voltage protection (OVP) and over current protection (OCP) circuits for increased system reliability.
-A precision enable pin and integrated UVLO allows the turn on of the device to be tightly controlled and sequenced.
+A precision enable pin and integrated UVLO allows the turn-on of the device to be tightly controlled and sequenced.
 Start-up inrush currents are limited by both an internally fixed and externally adjustable Soft-Start circuit.
-Fault detection and supply sequencing is possible with the integrated power good circuit.
+Fault detection and supply sequencing are possible with the integrated power good circuit.

-The LM20123 is designed to work well in multi-rail power supply architectures.
+The LM20146 is designed to work well in multi-rail power supply architectures.
 The output voltage of the device can be configured to track a higher voltage rail using the SS/TRK pin.
-If the output of the LM20123 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.
+If the output of the LM20146 is pre-biased at startup it will not pull the ouput low.